yuanning-research/neuropixels-reliability-framework/analysis/validation/evidence_patterns.md

 Most evidence combinations mapped consistently to a single reliability category.
 All pairs with Support + Support evidence were classified as Strong Matches, whereas all pairs with Ambiguous + Ambiguous evidence were classified as Uncertain.

-Notably, ACG assessments were frequently classified as ambiguous (60.2%), suggesting that ACG often provided limited information for reliability assessment.
-In contrast, waveform evidence more often contributed decisive support or contradiction.
+ACG assessments were frequently classified as ambiguous (60.2%), making them less informative than waveform evidence in many cases.
+However, when clear ACG support or contradiction was present, it generally agreed with waveform-based assessments and contributed to confident classifications.
 Waveform disagreement frequently led to mismatch classifications even when ACG evidence was inconclusive.

-Together, these observations suggest that uncertainty was primarily driven by insufficient evidence rather than disagreement between evidence sources.
+Together, these observations suggest that uncertainty arose from two situations: insufficient evidence (Ambiguous + Ambiguous) and conflicting evidence (Against + Support).
 Reliability judgments appeared to emerge from the combination of multiple evidence sources rather than any individual metric alone.